Cesio137/ALS_Replicated/README.md

 </p>

 This repository will operate on a series of pull requests.
 You are free to download modify and pull request your modifications in.
 If it meets with the criteria of effectively replicating the project, it will be reviewed and merged in.

+---

+The primary objective of this ALS version is to modify the structure for greater flexibility, and to incorporate new features from Unreal Engine 5 for enhanced performance.

+## Features & To-Do list:

+- [x] Decoupled ALS_AnimBP logic blueprint from the animation blueprint
+- [x] Separated Overlay States into multiple sub-animation blueprints
+- [ ] Stripping example nodes from the main blueprint
+- [ ] Moving logic to thread-safe operations
+- [ ] Fixing minor bugs existing in ALS

 ## Sponsor me